ezesil/Hubcon/README.md

 And that's it.
 Execute both projects at the same time and go to localhost:<port>/test, you should see the ShowText() method print, and GetTemperature() return a value.

+## Adding more methods
 To implement more methods, just add them to the interface, implement them in the TestHubController, then use it somewhere from the server, it will just work.

+## Use case
-This fits perfectly if you need to communicate two instances in real time, in an easy way.
-The wrappers are persisted in memory to avoid rebuilding, working as normal SignalR messages.
+This fits perfectly if you need to communicate two instances in real time, in an easy and type-safe way.
-As long as you have the clientId, you can use this client from anywhere in the server.
-Keep in mind that object parsing might not be completely optimized.
+The wrappers are persisted in memory to avoid rebuilding overhead (will be further improved).

+## Version changes
+- Added Server Hub/Controller (same functionality, but adapted to Hubs).
+- Implemented MessagePack for stronger type parsing and type safety through SignalR.
+- Now you can reference the current Server target and caller Client in both controllers.
+- Removed unused classes and old json parsers
+- Greatly improved legibility and type safety by using Interfaces.
+- Added new .AddHubcon() method for easy injection.
+- Reorganized folders and namespaces for easier use.
+- Fixed lots of warnings
+- Fixed lots of comments
+- Added proof of concept projects

 ## Note
 This project is under heavy development.
 The APIs might change.
-Use it at your own risk.